-Special Counsel Mueller says charging Trump was "not an option"
+U.S. Special Counsel Mueller says charging Trump was 'not an option'

 He did not take questions.

-“Charging the president with a crime was ... not an option we could consider,” Mueller told reporters as he announced his resignation from the Justice Department.
-“We concluded that we would not reach a determination one way or the other about whether the president committed a crime.”
+“Given that Special Counsel Mueller was unable to pursue criminal charges against the President, it falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump – and we will do so,” said House Judiciary Committee Chairman Jerrold Nadler.

-A redacted version of Mueller’s report was published in April, concluding the campaign of President Donald Trump did not engage in a criminal conspiracy with Moscow to win the White House.
-Mueller declined to make a judgment on whether Trump obstructed justice, although the report outlined 10 instances in which Trump tried to impede the investigation.
+Representative Justin Amash, the only Republican to have said publicly that Trump has committed impeachable offenses, tweeted: “The ball is in our court, Congress.”

-Trump has said the two-year investigation exonerated him after repeatedly denouncing it as a witch hunt.
 The investigation ensnared dozens of people, including several top Trump advisers and a series of Russian nationals and companies.

 Among them are his former campaign chairman, Paul Manafort, who is serving 7 1/2 years in prison for financial crimes and lobbying violations, and his former personal lawyer, Michael Cohen, who recently began a three-year sentence for campaign-finance violations and lying to Congress.